-He also serves as senior vice president and chief technology officer of Boeing subsidiary Jeppesen, an information solutions company providing operations and navigation products and services to the aviation and marine transportation industries around the world.
+He is a former vice president and chief technology officer of Boeing subsidiary Jeppesen, an information solutions company providing operations and navigation products and services to the aviation and marine transportation industries around the world.
 He was named to the Jeppesen position in June 2012, and became the leader of the newly formed Boeing Digital Aviation organization in October of 2012.

 Johnson joined Boeing in 1982 and has held a variety of technical and business leadership roles in Commercial Airplane, Space & Defense Systems and Shared Services Group, with strong emphasis on program and project management, information technology and product support.
 Most recently, he served as the Information Technology business partner for Boeing Commercial Airplane Sales and Customer Support, as well as IT director for Commercial Aviation Services.

 Previously, Johnson was director of Information Management, where he was responsible for developing and implementing a data and information strategy within Boeing Information Technology.
 He has also served as Information and Data Services director for the Boeing Commercial Airplanes Information Systems Group, Information Systems director of the 737/757 Airplane Programs Group, and SSG-Internal Computing Information Services director for Boeing.

 Johnson is a graduate of Kansas State University, receiving a Bachelor of Science degree in Computer Science.
 He also completed the Advanced Management Program at the Harvard Business School.
 Involved in education, Johnson sits on the Information School Board for the University of Washington.